2022 WISCONSIN STATE TRAIL PASSES NOW AVAILABLE

 The DNR has released its draft Master Plan for Wisconsin’s Southwest Savannah region to the public.
 The Friends Group is pleased that the plan proposes to maintain the current usage of the Badger and Sugar River State Trails.
 With regard to new ATV usage rules in specific communities along the trails, please contact their City Councils let them know your opinions and your concerns.

-Update on the Stewart Tunnel – June 2021
+NEW: Update on the Stewart Tunnel – May 2022

 In the short run, the DNR is considering adding doors to the tunnel that would close in the winter and open in the spring, similar to the doors on the tunnels along the Elroy-Sparta trail, to reduce the annual freeze/thaw damage.
 In the meantime, the DNR has arranged two detour routes around the closed tunnel.

 Follow the link below for an article with information about the Elroy-Sparta tunnels.
 If you want the experience of going through the longest tunnel on the oldest rail-trail in the US while the Stewart Tunnel is closed, head up north after May 1!

 - Contact the DNR to advocate for the by-pass and hopefully eventual repair of the tunnel.
 (Enter the name of the trail in the subject line on the staff directory page for the responsible contacts.)

 - Help the Friends start a fundraising campaign to raise money for the repair of the tunnel.